saschaishikawa/lightCam/README.md

 Description
 ===========
 This application serves as an educational tool to visualize light curves and demonstrate the formation of planetary transits.
 You can run the platform-specific applications provided in the `application.*` folders.
 You'll need the latest version of Java 7 and a webcam.
-If you want to make changes to the code, download and install the Processing programming environment (https://processing.org/download/) and run the included `lightCam.pde` code.
+If you want to make changes to the code, download and install the Processing programming environment (https://processing.org/download/) and open the `lightCam.pde` file.
 Enjoy!

 How it works
 ============